DBV-Technology-LLC/ropeless_pi/README.md

 [x] - Ownership: "Owned" / "Non-Owned" in info tab
 [x] - Fixed trawl loading after startup from xml transponders [x] - Fix Sorting Issues

-[x] - Draw Square for USER positions -- X needs to be drawn bigger due to shape change [x] - Fix defaults
+[x] - Draw Square for USER positions -- X needs to be drawn bigger due to shape change [x] - Set Preference defaults properly

-[x] - Advanced Button.
-Delete All Transponders / Delete All Trawls

 9/25/2025

+commit
+- commented out "Mute" button command in GUI / Event
+- commented out CTRL+M commadn for "Mute" in accelerator table
+- spacer next to command buttons to center
+- added is_selected field to trawl_tracker object (for highlighting)
+- Advanced button added next to Help
+- Added Delete All button w/ stub to Advanced pop-up
+- Tweaked trawl list GUI
+- Hide / show the Trawl List and Debug sizers

 ## TODO:

+** remove extra debug stuff from sorting .... ***

+TEST
+1. Add transponder to trawl at position 3
+1. Add transponder to trawl at position 2
+1. Add transponder to trawl at position 1
+1. Add transponder to trawl at position 5

-[] - Allow inserting transponder into Trawl list at specific Position [] - Do not draw line unless transponders are consecutive in trawl
+[] - Move Manual Release button back to Bottom.
+Hide Mute button [] - Advanced Button.
+Delete All Transponders / Delete All Trawls [] - Allow inserting transponder into Trawl list at specific Position [] - Do not draw line unless transponders are consecutive in trawl

 [] - Split trawl_id address space for USER defined so it doesn't clash with Deckbox assigned IDs [] - Show trawl pos in status
-[] - Move manual release to bottom near OK.
-Remove mute [] - Trawl View show all transponders in trawl
+[] - Trawl View show all transponders in trawl
 [] - Trawl View Delete Trawl
-[] - Set Preference defaults properly

 Bugs:
 [] - When sorting the list with a selected item it doesn't get "deselected" and color stays GOLDEN